Who Is This Credit Card Best For?

 Diligently searches for the best products and delights in a good bargain See more cards

 Prioritizes sticking to their budget while buying what they want and need See more cards

 Hits the road often, whether for work or play See more cards

-This Business Platinum Card from American Express is geared toward the elite business traveler who has good credit and spends a lot (hence the $20,000 spending requirement to earn the full welcome offer.)
-The card carries a $595 annual fee (and $300 for each additional user), so it’s best for those who value doing their jet-setting in style—to the tune of airport lounge access, higher-tier hotel status, room upgrades and more.
+The Business Platinum Card® from American Express is geared toward the elite business traveler who has good credit and spends a lot (hence the $15,000 spending requirement to earn the full welcome offer.)
+The card carries a $695 annual fee, so it’s best for those who value doing their jet-setting in style—to the tune of airport lounge access, higher-tier hotel status, room upgrades, and more.

 Travel perks galore

 Generous travel rewards

 Hefty annual fee